giuliovignati/butterworth_filter/README.md

 | $61kHz$ | $-8.67$ | $0.37$ |
 | $39.5kHz$ | $11.98$ | $3.97$ |

-Montecarlo simulation:
+#### Montecarlo simulation:
 ![Image](https://github.com/user-attachments/assets/7bf311f9-d3ee-4263-9795-9c027a02cdd1)
-In detail:
+#### Montecarlo simulation with cutoff zoom:
 ![Image](https://github.com/user-attachments/assets/81c9d8ec-2548-443e-8844-f36b40bc4c78)
-At nominal frequency:
+#### Nominal frequency analysis:
 ![Image](https://github.com/user-attachments/assets/23ab6132-78c1-4a24-be94-418501bd7aad)

 ### Time Domain Analysis

-The time domain simulations of the filter at the relevant frequencies are shown in Figures 7, 8, and 9.
-The peak values presented are entirely consistent with those calculated from the simulation in Table (5).
+The time domain simulations of the filter at the relevant frequencies are shown in the following graphs.
+The peak values presented are entirely consistent with those calculated previously.

+#### 1Hz Simulation
 ![Image](https://github.com/user-attachments/assets/5b88f015-0ac9-4f17-b8f1-557143c21d9a)
+#### 40Hz Simulation
 ![Image](https://github.com/user-attachments/assets/80e27a38-a653-4dc3-be60-1041e75d58cd)
+#### 61Hz Simulation
 ![Image](https://github.com/user-attachments/assets/7fcb7b34-3256-4b62-9a33-a5cb8034fbd1)

 ### Notes on Non-Ideal Component Sizing
-\label{chapter:complementi_dimensionamento}

-As previously mentioned, initial alternative sizing options were proposed using real measured values, which leveraged component imprecision to achieve more accurate $Q$ and $\omega_0$ values for each stage (as shown in schematic `schematic_alternative_realvalues`).
-This approach led to simulations that fully satisfied the design specifications (see Table `BodeAmplitude_real`).
+As previously mentioned, initial alternative sizing options were proposed using real measured values, which leveraged component imprecision to achieve more accurate $Q$ and $\omega_0$ values for each stage (as shown in the following schematic).
+This approach led to simulations that fully satisfied the design specifications (see following table).

 However, this sizing strategy was ultimately discarded because the component values deviated significantly from their nominal counterparts.
 This made the solution impractical for large-scale implementation, as it relied on the non-ideal behavior of resistors and capacitors.
 Additionally, while simulations using nominal values were still somewhat acceptable, the use of very small capacitors had significant effects in the real circuit implementation, resulting in performance that deviated substantially from the design specifications.